-As people get older, their ADHD symptoms take different form than the way they may have appeared in childhood.
+As people get older, their ADHD symptoms can take a different form than they may have in childhood.
 Whereas children may show greater evidence of restlessness and impulsivity, adult ADHD involves difficulties in maintaining attentional focus (Kessler et al., 2010).
-Adult ADHD symptoms fit a picture consistent with deficits in so-called "executive functioning," a terms that psychologists use to describe how well an individual can plan, organize, and inhibit irrelevant thoughts.
+Adult ADHD symptoms fit a picture consistent with deficits in so-called "executive functioning," a term that psychologists use to describe how well an individual can plan, organize, and inhibit irrelevant thoughts.
 People with adult ADHD have more trouble organizing tasks, make careless mistakes, lose things, and are unable to prioritize their daily activities.

-Barkley and Murphy's (2011) research not only showed the risks of having adult ADHD, but also introduced a new measure of executive functioning associated with ADHD that asks people to rate their own behaviors.
-Called the Deficits in Executive Functioning Scales (DEFS), clinicians can also use this to compare a person's self-ratings with the ratings that a relative, spouse, or close friend can make along those same dimensions.
+Barkley and Murphy's research not only showed the risks of having adult ADHD, but also introduced a new measure of executive functioning associated with ADHD that asks people to rate their own behaviors.
+Called the Deficits in Executive Functioning Scales (DEFS), it can also be used by clinicians to compare a person's self-ratings with the ratings that a relative, spouse, or close friend can make along those same dimensions.
 Impressively, Barkley and Murphy found a greater relationship between these self-ratings of ADHD-type executive functioning and behavior than between ADHD-related behaviors and scores from neuropsychological tests.

 The potential danger of having people assess their own psychological functioning is that they over-diagnose themselves.
-This test's advantage however, is that it can be used to help people gain insight into the behaviors that may get them into serious trouble in their work, relationships, and even legal status.
+This test's advantage, however, is that it can be used to help people gain insight into the behaviors that may get them into serious trouble in their work, relationships, and even legal status.
 Don't jump to conclusions that because you show these behaviors, you have adult ADHD.
-The important feature of the executive functioning scale is that people can show more or less of these tendencies.
-This is not an all-or-nothing categorical diagnostic scale.
+An important feature of the executive functioning scale is that people can show more or less of these tendencies.
+This is not an all-or-nothing, categorical diagnostic scale.

 With this in mind, here are the five executive functioning scales and a sample item from each: